mtjon/introduction-to-dsh/intro.md

 - Real-time processing <!-- .element: class="fragment"-->
 - Data sharing <!-- .element: class="fragment"-->

-What does the DSH do better than others?  <!-- .element: class="fragment"-->

-Everything on this list, and more! <!-- .element: class="fragment"-->

 Note: "We'll explain these concepts further, it should become clear why you should pick the DSH."
 Make audience remember 'streams,processing,sharing,scalable,secure'.

 <!--v-->